nadirhamid/json-b/README.md

 # JSON-B C wrapper

-a native C11 based JSON-B parser/writer. supports fromJSONB and toJSONB for single objects and collections.
+a native C11 based JSON-B parser/writer based on JNI. supports fromJSONB and toJSONB for single objects and collections. (work in progress)

 ## pre-requisites